This post may contain affiliate links. Please see my disclosure policy for details.

 Surprisingly, the most significant was the Great Siege of Scarborough in 1645.
 This was a five-month-long battle between parliament and the royalists who were stationed at the fort.

 The Parliamentarians continuously bombarded the castle with cannons, guns and sent men to fight in bloody battles.

-They used the largest canon in the country at the time, ironically called the “Canon Royal”, to shoot hundreds of 29 kg canon balls into the castle’s defences.
+They used the largest canon in the country at the time, ironically called the “Canon Royal”, to shoot hundreds of 29 kg cannon balls into the castle’s defences.

 They pressed on relentlessly, destroying most of the keep which forced the royalists and Sir Hugh Cholmley to finally surrender.

 Is Scarborough Castle haunted?

 A castle and area with this much history are bound to have a few spectres flying around but the most famous of these is the Ghost of Piers Gaveston at Scarborough Castle.

 Piers Gaveston was appointed the Earl of Cornwall by Edward II and the two were extremely close friends.
 Much to the distaste of other royals in his court who detested Piers and thought him unworthy of the position!